Electronic Arts cuts staff at Montreal studio

 EA has been reorganizing studios to embrace new game platforms and adapt to consumer behavior.
 Last year, EA's PopCap unit, which makes social and mobile games, laid off 50 of about 380 staff members in its Seattle and Vancouver studios to focus on free-to-play social and mobile games.

 The game publisher is also preparing to adopt the next-generation video game console technology in its games.
-Consumers are holding back from buying hardware and software as they wait for next-generation versions of Sony Corp's (6758.T) (SNE.N) PlayStation and Microsoft Corp's (MSFT.O) Xbox, expected later this year.
+Consumers are holding back from buying hardware and software as they wait for next-generation versions of Sony Corp's PlayStation and Microsoft Corp's Xbox, expected later this year.

 Shares of EA edged higher in extended trading after closing at $17.63 on Nasdaq.